dell-cloud-marketplace/docker-lamp-base/README.md

     docker logs <container_id>

-You will see an output like the following:
+You will see some output like the following:

     ===================================================================
     You can now connect to this MySQL Server using: